Condition

 Project outcomes

-One of Australia’s national treasures of Australia, with its glorious Ark, cedar Bimah and pews, stained glass windows, shining brasswork, intricate tiles and star-studded ceiling has been returned to its original, inspiring design.
+The Synagogue, one of Australia’s national treasures with its glorious Ark, cedar Bimah and pews, stained glass windows, shining brasswork, intricate tiles and star-studded ceiling has been returned to its original, inspiring design.

 The relocation of the Bimah to the centre of the sanctuary honours the intention of original architect Thomas Rowe to allow the service to rise from the centre of the congregation.
-It again reflects the traditional Jewish ethos of fairness and engagement with the congregation.
+It once more reflects the traditional Jewish ethos of fairness and engagement with the congregation.

-The project received a Highly Commended Award in the National Trust Interiors and Objects category of the 2025 Heritage Awards.
+The project received a Highly Commended Award Highly Commended Award in the National Trust NSW Interiors and Objects category of the 2025 Heritage Awards.

 Further information/Awards